Peyton Anderson, Jr.

 - He hosted an annual “Pea Party” that served hog jowls and black-eyed peas every New Year’s Day.

-- He owned Georgia’s first Corvette and turned it into a company vehicle, with Macon Telegraph blazed on its sides.
+- He owned Georgia’s first Corvette and turned it into a company vehicle, with Macon Telegraph emblazoned on its sides.

 - He loved giving generous Christmas gifts and kept an enormous list.

 - He and his wife Kat owned a home on Lake Sinclair called “Peyton’s Place.”
 After retirement, he bought two yachts, both called “Peyton’s Place II.”
 He later donated the first yacht to the International Oceanographic Foundation and sailed the other to Key Largo.